American Heart Association

 1. Complete an instructor candidate application

-Once you register for your instructor course, we will email you a packet to complete.
+Once you register for your instructor course, we will additionally email you a packet to complete.
 The Instructor Candidate Application is located in this packet.
 We encourage you to complete this packet and bring with you to your Instructor Course.

 2. Hold a current AHA PROVIDER card in the discipline you wish to teach